collective/i18ndude/README.rst

 Compatibility
 -------------

-i18ndude works with Python 2.7, 3.6, 3.7, pypy and pypy3.
+i18ndude works with Python 3.8-3.11, and PyPy3.
-Older versions are not supported anymore, use the i18ndude 4.x series if you need that.
+Older versions are not supported anymore, use the i18ndude 5.x series if you need that.

 You can install ``i18ndude`` with Buildout or ``pip``.